tjgilpin/old-rectory/src/content/pages/cafe.md

 <div class="menu-text">

+**Allergies & Dietary Requirements**

+Many of our dishes can be made to suit a vegetarian, vegan or gluten free diet.
+We also stock a selection of dairy alternatives.
+Should you have any allergies or dietary requirements please speak to us about how we can accommodate this.

 All of our wines are served in a 125ml measure as standard.
 175ml & 250ml glasses are available on request.

 Service charge is not included.

 </div>